s0rta/revengate-new/roadmap.md

 - [x] healing spell (monsters only)

 ## V0.10
-- [x] bug: cancel button for Travelling stays visible when path is blocked
+- [x] bug: cancel button for Traveling stays visible when path is blocked
 - [x] bug: Tracking does not reset foe after a change of global sentiments
 - [x] bug: bar patron does not perform a party trick at the start of quest 2
 - [x] Godot 4.1